adhiluphanna/deliciousrecipeh/content/post/202-recipe-of-perfect-napa-cabbage-and-amp-bok-choy-with-bacon.md

-So that is going to wrap it up for this special food napa cabbage &amp; bok choy with bacon recipe.
+So that is going to wrap it up for this special food napa cabbage & bok choy with bacon recipe.
 Thanks so much for your time.
 I'm sure you will make this at home.
 There's gonna be more interesting food in home recipes coming up.
 Don't forget to save this page on your browser, and share it to your family, colleague and friends.
 Thanks again for reading.
 Go on get cooking!